Jobs Posted on the Whova Community Board of British Ecological Society Annual Meeting 2022

 PhD opportunity - Drought impacts on Amazon rainforest soil: carbon, structure and ecology

-Postdoc - The environmental drivers of senescence: an experimental test in the wild
+Postdoc - The environmental drivers of senescence: an

-We seek to recruit a 3-year Post-Doctoral Researcher to join our team studying senescence in wild wood mice.
-Our central question is ‘What environmental factors cause wild animals to deteriorate more rapidly, or more slowly, as they age?’
+University of Edinburgh We seek to recruit a 3-year Post-Doctoral Researcher to join our team studying senescence in wild wood mice.
+Our central question is ‘What environmental factors cause wild animals... to deteriorate more rapidly, or more slowly, as they age?’
 We have some answers to this question for humans (e.g. lifestyle and nutrition), but know very little about this in wild animals living in stressful natural environments.
 The successful candidate will study the causes and consequences of senescence applying epigenetic clocks to a unique ‘wild but experimental’ system, the wood mouse Apodemus sylvaticus.

-Research Technician - The environmental drivers of senescence: an experimental test in the wild
+Research Technician - The environmental drivers of senescence: an

-A three-year technician position is available as part of a NERC funded project investigating the impact of environmental stressors on ageing in a wild mouse population.
+University of Edinburgh A three-year technician position is available as part of a NERC funded project investigating the impact of environmental stressors on ageing in a wild mouse population.

-Our central question is ‘What environmental factors cause wild animals to deteriorate more rapidly, or more slowly, as they age?’
+Our... central question is ‘What environmental factors cause wild animals to deteriorate more rapidly, or more slowly, as they age?’
 We have some answers to this question for humans (e.g. lifestyle and nutrition), but know very little about this in wild animals living in stressful natural environments.
 The position will involve small mammal trapping at our local field sites, laboratory analysis of samples for parasitological and immunological metrics, molecular biology techniques to extract DNA and run parasite PCR diagnostics, managing a team of undergraduate research assistants and day to day support with the field and laboratory research.

 Candidates should have or expect to obtain a degree in Ecology/Parasitology or a closely related subject.
 Essential experience includes evidence of involvement in either field and/or laboratory research projects and good organisational skills.
 Experience with small mammal trapping and/or handling and with parasitological and/or immunological assays would be an advantage.
 In addition, the application musty have great time management and organisational skills, good communicant skills and be able to work as part of a collaborative team.